MinnIsKill/IVH-project-subtasks/README.md

 ## Project Description
 Check the pdf included in the repository.
 ## Disclaimer
 If you're a student of VUT Brno, please be aware of the school's strict plagiatorism policy.
-I'm posting my project only as a form of inspiration.
+I'm posting my project only to serve as a form of inspiration.